- #1 OEM/ODM Avaliable

 Installation & Sizing Guide: Ensuring the Perfect Fit

 Choosing the right grommet type is only the first step.
-To ensure a watertight and vibration-proof seal, precise measurement is critical.
+To ensure a watertight and vibration-proof seal, precise measurement is important.such as rubber wall grommet,especially in high temperature wire grommets, we must keep the accurate size and reduce the tolerance range.

 How to Measure: